vectordotdev/vector/rfcs/2022-11-2-14714-expand-vrl-web-ui-beyond-MVP-status.md

 ### User Experience

-- The expansion of the MVP UI is necessary to create more robust features that tightly integrates with VRL and Vector so users can get a clear
+- The expansion of the MVP UI is necessary to create more robust features that tightly integrates with VRL and Vector so users can get a clear picture of what VRL can do.

 ### Implementation

 The new UI will set up the building blocks for a robust playground experience.
-Live deploy, auto completion, in line docs, and more desired features will be quicker to implement in a
+Live deploy, auto completion, in line docs, and more desired features will be possible to implement after the building blocks of the site are made.
+We should be able to have components for tabs, editors, toolbars, and more.

-- When possible, demonstrate with pseudo code not text.
-- Be specific.
-Be opinionated.
-Avoid ambiguity.
+Each with the possibility to expand with features that will accomplish the stretch goals.

+- Live deploy => we would likely require a robust component for the editors, one that handles state and context so we can add additional logic to expand to live deployment to vector instances.
+- Auto completion => we can investigate adding the AST onto the monaco editors and keeping that logic in a seperate module similar to how graphiql created codemirror-graphql we can create monaco-vrl.
+- UI building blocks => will allow us to implement tabs, docs, editor buttons (sharing, copy code, etc), toolbars

 ## Rationale

 - Why is this change worth it?
+This change will allow us to expand the current playground to a more long-term maintainable project.

 - What is the impact of not doing this?
+The impact will be a less organized code-base (if using graphiql) or a more complex project for what we need the playground to accomplish (going the rust web-framework route).

 - How does this position us for success in the future?
+This will allow us to develop a nice onboarding experience for users who want to see what VRL has to offer, making it an easier sell for users, or at the very least an easier demo to potential customers.

 ## Drawbacks

 - Why should we not do this?
+We should not do this if the MVP playground is already enough and no longer needs more iteration, if we do not forsee making the playground more complex than it already is in the MVP, then the effort will not be useful.

 - What kind on ongoing burden does this place on the team?
+The burden will take place in requiring more front end developers or building up context for current Vector developers.

 ## Prior Art

 - List prior art, the good and bad.
+- MVP Playground - great demonstration of what can be done, but limited in features we would like
+- Graphiql-Vector Playground - has more features we want but the codebase is too tightly coupled with graphql

 - Why can't we simply use or copy them?
+- The above prior art is not sufficient for what we would like to develop in the future, and can be too difficult to maintain long term.

 ## Alternatives